stowball/hucssley/README.md

 ## Increasing specificity

-While all of Hucssley's classes have an intentionally low specificity count, this could present issues if you're integrating it in to an existing project.
+While all of Hucssley’s classes have an intentionally low specificity count, this could present issues if you’re integrating it in to an existing project.

 Luckily, since Hucssley is written in Sass, you can easily wrap your imports in a new selector to convert every class to use a descendent selector.